bdls-jamal/genRelateR/README.md

 ## Description

 genRelateR is a tool for analyzing global human genomic relatedness across populations.
-It enhances workflows in bioinformatics by providing exploratory analysis tools for genomic data.
+The package addresses the need for efficient handling and analysis of large genomic datasets by providing specialized functions that streamline common tasks such as filtering samples, managing metadata, and performing population-based analyses.
+By integrating with established bioinformatics tools like VariantAnnotation and SummarizedExperiment, this package simplifies the process of working with genomic data in R. It empowers users to conduct exploratory analyses quickly and efficiently, reducing the complexity of data manipulation and making it easier to focus on higher-level analyses such as population structure exploration.
 The `genRelateR` package was developed using `R version 4.4.1 (2024-06-14 ucrt)`, `Platform: x86_64-w64-mingw32/x64` and
 `Running under: Windows 10 x64 (build 19045)`.